rscoin-project/rscoin/doc/translation_process.md

 **Note:** that the language translation file **must end in `.qm`** (the compiled extension), and not `.ts`.

 ### Questions and general assistance
-The PIVXL Core translation maintainers include *Fuzzbawls*.
-You can find them, and others, in the [PIVXL Discord](https://discord.pivxl.org).
+The RSCOIN Core translation maintainers include *Fuzzbawls*.
+You can find them, and others, in the [RSCOIN Discord](https://discord.rscoin.org).

 Announcements will be posted during application pre-releases to notify translators to check for updates.